jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 of HTML pages with some minimal CSS for styling.
 There is also some JavaScript that has been provided to the team by the architect.

 The server-side tiers include the UI tier that is composed of UI controllers and views.
-Controllers are built using the Spark framework and the views are built using the FreeMarker engine.
-The application and model tiers are built using Java objects.
+Controllers were built using the Spark framework, and the views were built using the FreeMarker engine.
+The application and model tiers were built using Java objects.

 ### Overview of User Interface